-Until 2006, just five rating agencies (Standard & Poor’s, Moody’s, Fitch, DBRS and AM Best) had been certified as NRSROs by SEC.
-The U.S. Congress, in order to increase competition, improve transparency and reduce barriers to entry, eliminated the SEC’s existing no action process and passed the Credit Rating Agency Reform Act (CRARA) of 2006.
+Until 2006, just five rating agencies (Standard & Poor's, Moody's, Fitch, DBRS and AM Best) had been certified as NRSROs by SEC.
+The U.S. Congress, in order to increase competition, improve transparency and reduce barriers to entry, eliminated the SEC's existing no action process and passed the Credit Rating Agency Reform Act (CRARA) of 2006.
 The statute requires that entities that meet defined criteria register with the SEC as a condition of being designated as NRSROs.
 The Act also gave SEC information-gathering powers, limited oversight powers on the NRSROs and rule making authority.
-As a result, as of the end of 2013, there were ten rating agencies certified as NRSROs by SEC.
+As a result, as of the beginning of 2019, there are ten rating agencies certified as NRSROs by SEC.

 Credit rating agencies’ reputation suffered after the great financial crisis revealed serious failures in rating structured securities, especially those related to residential mortgages.
 The loss of public confidence in rating agencies greatly increased public policy attention to ameliorate any weaknesses in oversight.

 Credit ratings have been used extensively in financial regulation, including insurance regulation where it is often required by statute.
-The recent financial crisis exposed the weaknesses of regulatory reliance on NRSROs’ credit ratings.
-Rating agencies’ rating revisions tend to lag behind market and economic developments as ratings tend to be long-term and meant to be relatively stable over an economic cycle.
+The 2008 financial crisis exposed the weaknesses of regulatory reliance on NRSROs' credit ratings.
+Rating agencies' rating revisions tend to lag behind market and economic developments as ratings tend to be long-term and meant to be relatively stable over an economic cycle.
 As a result, ratings typically fail to react fast enough or be sufficiently current to satisfy regulatory needs.

 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 passed as a policy response to the crisis included provisions for enhanced oversight of ratings agencies.
 Furthermore, the Dodd-Frank Act called on federal regulatory agencies to eliminate the use of credit ratings and of references to NRSROs in their regulations.

 Any NRSRO which has registered with the SEC and been designated an NRSRO may apply to provide credit rating services to the NAIC.
-The Securities Valuation Office of the NAIC, when directed to do so by the VOS Task Force, will add the NRSRO to the list of Credit Rating Providers (CRP) whose ratings are accepted for the determination of the equivalent NAIC Designation for a reported security under the FE rule.
+The SVO of the NAIC, when directed to do so by the VOS Task Force, will add the NRSRO to the list of Credit Rating Providers (CRP) whose ratings are accepted for the determination of the equivalent NAIC Designation for a reported security under the FE rule.